TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal Specifications.md

 # Project Proposal

-This document provides a comprehensive explanation of what a project proposal should encompass.
-The content here is detailed and is intended to highlight the guiding principles rather than merely listing expectations.
-The sections that follow contain all the necessary information to understand the requirements for creating a project proposal.

-## General Requirements for the Document
-- All submissions must be composed in markdown format.
-- All sources must be cited unless the information is common knowledge for the target audience.
-- The document must be written in third person.
-- The document must identify all stakeholders including the instuctor, supervisor, and customer.
-- The problem must be clearly defined using "shall" statements.
-- Existing solutions or technologies that enable novel solutions must be identified.
-- Success criteria must be explicitly stated.
-- An estimate of required skills, costs, and time to implement the solution must be provided.
-- The document must explain how the customer will benefit from the solution.
-- Broader implications, including ethical considerations and responsibilities as engineers, must be explored.
-- A list of references must be included.
-- A statement detailing the contributions of each team member must be provided.

 ## Introduction

 As chess continues to grow in popularity, the demand for new, more interesting chess technology has become increasingly apparent.
 One of the newest innovations made to meet this demand is the automated chess board.
 Automated chess boards are capable of moving each piece around the board without human intervention, allowing users to play over the board against computers, people with disabilities, and friends across the world.
 Although this advancement has provided many new and exciting opportunities in the world of chess, automated boards prove to be too expensive for widespread use by average consumers.
 This project aims to design an automated chess board at a cheaper price, providing its benefits to more people around the world.